Jhuni0123/2017-os-team21/README.md

 ## Lock assigning policy
 `find_assign_rotlock()` is a main function of the whole project, which is called in almost every syscalls.
+It assure that in any stable time(= mutex not held), the locks are held as much as possible(following our policy).

 The function does:
 - lookup assigned write/read lock range
 - iterate waiting write locks, assign it if possible